top of page

 What kind of training and experience do you have?

-I took a state-approved course in midwifery through the Association of Texas Midwives and I completed an apprenticeship of at least 18 months with an approved preceptor.
-During my apprenticeship, I had to attend at least 30 births, and be the primary midwife for an additional 20 births under the supervision of my preceptor.
-I also had to complete a certain number of other clinical skills as well.
-To maintain my licensure, I am required to take 10 hours of continuing education classes each year.
-Since becoming a licensed midwife in 2007, I have attended more than 350 births.
+Diane took a state-approved course in midwifery through the Association of Texas Midwives and completed an apprenticeship of at least 18 months with an approved preceptor.
+During that apprenticeship, she had to attend at least 30 births, and be the primary midwife for an additional 20 births under the supervision of that preceptor.
+She also had to complete a certain number of other clinical skills as well.
+To maintain licensure in Texas, we are required to take 10 hours of continuing education classes each year.
+Since becoming a licensed midwife in 2007, Diane has attended more than 400 births.

 Do you do VBACs?

-Before agreeing to do a VBAC, I will require a copy of the surgical report on your c-section.
+Before agreeing to do a VBAC, we will require a copy of the surgical report on your c-section.
 Both the outer and inner incisions must be low transverse.
-I will also look at the reason(s) why the cesarean was done.
-I prefer that you live within 15 minutes of a hospital (or be willing to use the birth center in Mount Pleasant).
+We will also look at the reason(s) why the cesarean was done.
+We prefer that you live within 15 minutes of a hospital (or be willing to use the birth center in Mount Pleasant).

 Do you do waterbirth?

 Yes!
 You can rent or buy a birth tub from various places online or you can borrow one from me, or use a deep garden tub if you have one.
-Once the baby is born, I immediately lift it up out of the water into your arms so he can take his first breath.
-I have specific written guidelines for the setup and use of a birth pool.
+Once the baby is born, we immediately bring him or her out of the water into your arms.
+We have specific written guidelines for the setup and use of a birth pool.

 Do you accept insurance?

-I can file insurance claims with most companies, however, only a few are easy to get reimbursement from.
-At your consultation or first prenatal, insurance eligibility can be checked for a $25 fee.
+We can file insurance claims with most companies, however, only a few are easy to get reimbursement from.
+At your consultation or first prenatal, insurance eligibility can be checked for a $30 fee.
 This will give us an estimate of what portion of my fee you will be responsible for.
-I ask that you pay that estimated portion, and then I will file a "global" bill with your insurance company after your last postpartum visit.
+We ask that you pay that estimated portion, and then we will file a "global" bill with your insurance company after your last postpartum visit.
 There will be a separate claim for any "extras" and for services for your baby.
 Once the claims have been completely processed, you may owe more or you may be due a refund.

-If you prefer, I will gladly give you the detailed billing receipts that you need to file reimbursement claims with your insurance company yourself.
+If you prefer, we will gladly give you the detailed billing receipts that you need to file reimbursement claims with your insurance company yourself.
 Most companies have a form that you fill out and fax or mail to them to file a claim for health care that you paid for out-of-pocket.
 You may be able to get reimbursed for your expenses more quickly with this method.
-My insurance biller will also do this for you for a small fee.
-I am also happy to work with Christian sharing plans (they are a pleasure to do business with and I highly recommend them!).
+Our insurance biller will also do this for you for a small fee.
+We are also happy to work with Christian sharing plans (they are a pleasure to do business with and we highly recommend them!).

 Most insurance companies (even those that won't pay for a licensed midwife's services) will at least pay for the lab work that is done and for a sonogram.
 If you have any questions about insurance, please ask at your consultation.